AKPrajapati9211/CVIP-Calculator/README.md

-# CVIP-Calculator
+# CVIP-Python-Development
-It is an Internship Project.
+These are Internship Projects.